-The Government has announced the new National Education Policy (the NEP 2020) to focus on providing education that is equitable, accessible, high-quality and affordable.
-The policy will act as a roadmap to revolutionize schooling and higher education in India that will support and foster a lifelong learning culture to maximize the rich talents and resources the country has to offer.
+The Government announced the new National Education Policy (the NEP 2020) to focus on providing education that is equitable, accessible, high-quality and affordable.
+The policy was expected to be implemented from April 2022 academic years, but its implementation was delayed due to spread of covid-19 pandemic and consequently the educational establishments were running online classes.
+However, now with the significant population having been vaccinated including children, and schools reopened to offline/physical classes, it is expected that the Government will implement the new NEP from April 2023 academic year.
+The policy acts as a roadmap to revolutionize schooling and higher education in India that will support and foster a lifelong learning culture to maximize the rich talents and resources the country has to offer.
 The NEP 2020 is a giant leap in a list of initiatives taken by the government in achieving Goal 4 (SDG4) of the 2030.
 The policy recognises the everchanging knowledge and employment landscape in our global ecosystem and focuses on curricular and pedagogy reform, aligning it with international standards and making India a vibrant knowledge economy and a nation of thought leaders.
-The impending changes in the education policy and curriculum are bound to create a huge demand for writing and printing paper to meet the needs of education sector.
+The impending changes in the education policy and curriculum are bound to create a huge demand for writing and printing paper to meet the needs of new Indian education system.